On identifiability and consistency of the nugget in Gaussian spatial process models: Discussion

 \section{Discussion}

 We have developed insights into inference under infill asymptotics of Gaussian process parameters in the context of spatial or geostatistical analysis in the presence of the nugget effect.
-Our work can be regarded as an extension of similar investigations without the nugget effect.
+Our work can be regarded as an extension of similar investigations without the nugget effect. {While geostatistical modelling usually applies to $\mathbb{R}^d$ with $d \le 3$, we have also developed some new insights into $d\ge 5$, where consistency of the MLE's for the Mat\'ern model remains unresolved even without the nugget. }

 We have discussed the complications in establishing consistency and asymptotic efficiency in parameter estimation and spatial prediction due to the discontinuity introduced by the nugget.
 Tools in standard spectral analysis no longer work in this scenario.
 Understanding the behaviour of such processes will enhance our understanding of identifiability of process parameters.
-For example, the failure to consistently estimate certain (non-microergodic) parameters can also be useful for Bayesian inference where we can conclude that the effect of the likelihood will never overwhelm the prior when calculating the posterior distribution of non-microergodic parameters.
+For example, the failure to consistently estimate certain (non-microergodic) parameters can also be useful for Bayesian inference where we can conclude that the effect of the likelihood will never overwhelm the prior when calculating the posterior distribution of non-microergodic parameters. {Section~\ref{subsec: Bayes_sim} presented some insights into the behaviour of Bayesian estimates for the nugget in the presence of a misspecified range parameter.
+Formal investigations into the consistency of the posterior distributions of Mat\'ern covariogram parameters are certainly of interest and can be built upon some of our developments in the current manuscript.}